 How many observation hours do I need to complete?

 There is no specific number of observation hours required.

 When is the next Information Session?

 The next information session will be noted on the program web page once it is scheduled.

 Do I need to see an advisor at the Tomball Campus?

-You must have the advisor sheet of the application signed, however, the advisor does not need to be at the Tomball campus.
+You must have the advisor form for the OTA program signed, however, the advisor does not need to be at the Tomball campus.

 What can I do to make my chances better?

 Fill out the application completely and be sure to follow all instructions.
 Turn in all paperwork in a timely manner.